Find Affordable College Courses

 Read More…

 Out of the 17 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 3 spot on the list.
-Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.
+Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 Of the 110 students majoring in legal professions at Texas A&M College Station, 56% are male and 44% are female.